Parafilm

 Parafilm is a semi-transparent, flexible film composed of a blend of waxes and polyolefins.

-It is a ductile, malleable, non-toxic, edible, tasteless and odorless, and self-sealing thermoplastic.
+It is a ductile, malleable, non-toxic, tasteless, odorless, and self-sealing thermoplastic.

-The name Parafilm is a registered trademark of Bemis Company, Inc, headquartered in Neenah, WI (United States).
+It has been manufactured by the company Amcor since its acquisition of Bemis Company, Inc in 2018.
 It comes in two colors, natural (colorless) and purple.

 Laboratories

 Parafilm M is commonly used in health care, pharmaceutical and research laboratories for covering or sealing vessels such as flasks, cuvettes, test tubes, beakers, petri dishes and more.

 The "M" stands for mounting or maps, as Parafilm was originally used to mount charts and other objects using heat.
 Parafilm M was marketed in 1950s for lab use and for various home applications.

 Because it melts quickly when heated, Parafilm M is not safe for use in an autoclave.
 It is also soluble in many organic solvents.

 Other applications

 Produce

 Some growers use Parafilm M instead of fungicides or other coatings to prevent rot, wrapping it around the freshly cut crowns of bananas, pineapples and other produce.